FOUNDER / EVENT DIRECTOR: SIMON JAMES

 Heather lives in Kendal and spends as much time as possible in the Lake District.
 She loves fell, trail and skyrunning in the mountains.
 In her work as an International Mountain Leader, she enjoys sharing her skills and enthusiasm with clients and seeing their confidence develop.
-Heather also works as a researcher in maternal and child nutrition.
-Her current project aims to reduce zinc deficiency in NW Pakistan using biofortified wheat.
+Heather also works as a research fellow in global nutrition, with a focus on micronutrient deficiencies in low-income countries.
 Balancing these two contrasting roles keeps her motivated!

 Heather is a qualified International Mountain Leader.

 Al has devoted much of his life to the outdoors, and is particularly fond of adventures in the mountains.
 Having discovered the joys of running as more than just training for mountaineering several years ago, he has turned running and being healthy into a way of life since moving out to the Alps in 2006.
 An avid racer of both short and long distances on road and trail, Al is as motivated by the training required as the actual competition.
 He has completed ultra races such as the Trail VSB, Trail des Dents du Midi, Eiger Trail, PTL, UTMB, CCC and shorter races including Sierre Zinal, Glacier 3000 and Les Rochers de Naye.
 Despite finishing well in most of his races, Al is continuing to learn from every race experience and embrace both the joy and suffering that comes from exploring his limits.
 His most recent success was completing the TDS in 2017 in an impressive 15hrs 50mins earning him 12th place overall and 1st British athlete over the finishing line.